open-s4c/open-s4c.github.io/vatomic/README.md

-# vatomic - formally-verified atomic operations library
+# vatomic: Formally-verified atomic operations

 vatomic is a header library of *atomics operations*, supporting mainstream
 architectures: ARMv7, ARMv8 (AArch32 and AArch64), RISC-V, and x86_64.
 The